seanreid1997/code-institute-p1/README.md

 <ul>
 <li>To learn about Bletchley Park.</li>
-<li>To learn about why Bletchley Park is such a famous historical figure.</li>
+<li>To understand why Bletchley Park is such a famous historical figure.</li>
-<li>To see a gallery of pictures so they can learn more visually.</li>
+<li>To see a gallery with images of different places there.</li>
 </ul>

 ### Site Owner Goals

 <ul>
 <li>To introduce users to Bletchley Park.</li>
-<li>To be able to teach users about what makes Bletchley Park special.</li>
+<li>To be able to teach users about the importance of Bletchley Park.</li>
-<li>To provide more information than the official website but also a less complex stucture than wikipedia.</li>
+<li>To provide more information in a less complex stucture than other sites.</li>
-<li>To appeal to users to learn even more and hopefully plan a visit.</li>
+<li>To appeal to users to want learn more and hopefully plan a visit.</li>
+<li>Pages should be responsive.</li>
+<li>User should not have to use browser back on 404 page.</li>
 </ul>

 ## User Experience